 1. Lake Tahoe

 With over a dozen ski resorts, Lake Tahoe is simply THE place to ski in California.
-The ski resorts range from the luxurious scenes of Squaw and Northstar to the tiniest of ski hills perfect for teaching a younger kid to ski on the cheap.
+The ski resorts range from the luxurious scenes of Palisades Tahoe (formerly known as Squaw Valley) and Northstar California Resort to the tiniest of ski hills perfect for teaching a younger kid to ski on the cheap.